The War on Terror is the current setting for a lot of Present Day media, although how much it features in a given work of media varies considerably.

 - In The Unit, Jonas Blaine's daughter Betsy is kidnapped while serving in Iraq.

-While Iran is somewhat a separate issue from the true "war on terror" — Iranians largely aren't Arabs but Persians, they don't speak Arabic but Farsi, and they're Shias not Sunni — they're lumped in these days because of two main reasons.
+Strictly speaking, Iran is actually a separate issue from the true "war on terror" — Iranians largely aren't Arabs but Persians, they don't speak Arabic but Farsi, and they're Shias not Sunni — they're lumped in these days because of two main reasons.
 One: the apparent threat, real or otherwise, of the regime in Tehran.
 Two: they're seen as Ambiguously Brown and live in the same general direction (exactly between Afghanistan and Iraq, in fact): which is enough for certain startlingly poorly educated people in high positions to overlook the differences.

 - The Mediterranean Sea

 - Somalia, the Horn of Africa and the Gulf of Aden (a continuation of the Somali Civil War)